kevinkirkl3y/capstone-research/ProjectPlanning.md

 7:30 AM Working to remedy infinite loop issue.
 8:50 AM Fixed infinite loop, user can now save Spot based on current location or drag marker to Spot location.
 9:00 AM Working on displaying saved data as markers on SpotMap for the user to sort through.
+10:30 AM Spot Markers are displayed, now I want to add information to the pins when clicked.
+11:00 AM Dealing with looping bug regarding current location.
+12:00 PM Lunch...
+1:00 PM Still dealing with currentLocation loop bug.
+3:00 PM Changing gears, bug is still there, though project 'functions' despite...
+3:15 PM Attempting to Style the user interface.